top of page

 The Wizards' War

-One of Natdhor's earliest disciples, Pakindor, showcased his worth shortly after joining the Temple of Zurh, before many things occurred in the World of Ernt-nador.
-Master Natdhor almost immediately recognized that Pakindor was different from the rest and took him under his wing as his personal servant.
-Pakindor's ascent was swift, and in less than twenty lunar years, he surpassed everyone else in the Temple of Zurh.
-Then came the Time of Shadows, and darkness engulfed the world.
-Pakindor was fascinated by everything that was happening.
-However, he wasn't the only one who entered a state of ecstasy.
-In the first days of absolute darkness, Natdhor completely changed his behavior.
-That was the moment when Pakindor took the opportunity to delve into the hidden knowledge and study the shadows.
-Soon, stories of a Lord of Shadows brought to Ernt-nador by a powerful wizard known as the Dark Wizard circulated throughout the world.
-Reports of the Black Army advancing through Ernt-nador reached Zumur.
-For Pakindor, that was the moment to grow even further.
-And that was precisely what Natdhor was secretly doing as well—forming secret alliances.
-Pakindor discovered that Natdhor was in constant communication with someone through a means that took some time to uncover.
-It was then that the Master established the Order of the Dark Wizards, a name derived from the very moment they were living in: the Time of Shadows.
-The blow to the king and Zumur came next.
+One of Natdhor's first disciples, Pakindor, quickly proved his worth soon after joining the Temple of Zurh, long before many things happened in the world of Ernt-nador.
+Master Natdhor immediately noticed that Pakindor was different from the others and chose him as his personal servant.
+Pakindor’s rise was swift, and in less than twenty lunar years, he had far surpassed everyone at the Temple of Zurh.
+Then came the Time of Shadows, and darkness spread across the world.
+Pakindor was mesmerized by all that was happening, but he wasn’t the only one captivated.
+In the early days of absolute darkness, Natdhor’s behavior changed completely.
+This was the moment when Pakindor seized the opportunity to delve into the hidden knowledge and study the powers of darkness.
+Soon, tales of a Lord of Shadows, brought to Ernt-nador by a powerful sorcerer known as the Black Wizard, spread across the land.
+News of a Black Army advancing through Ernt-nador reached Zumur.
+For Pakindor, this was the perfect opportunity to rise even higher.
+And indeed, Natdhor was forging secret alliances.
+Pakindor discovered that Natdhor had been communicating with someone by means that took Pakindor some time to uncover.
+Soon after, the master formed the Order of Shadow Sorcerers, a name inspired by the time they lived in: the Time of Shadows.
+Then came the coup against the king and Zumur.

-Shortly after, Natdhor left the Temple of Zurh and made his way to the Citadel.
-When Pakindor visited there days later, the entire population had mysteriously vanished.
-There was no sign of any person, living or dead.
-Strangely enough, there was not even a trace left behind.
-This was yet another mystery that Natdhor kept secret.
+Shortly after, Natdhor left the Temple of Zurh and went to the city.
+Days later, when Pakindor visited, the entire population had mysteriously vanished.
+There was no trace of anyone, neither living nor dead.
+Strangely, there were no tracks or signs left behind.
+This was yet another secret Natdhor kept hidden.
 A few days later, Natdhor disappeared from Zumur and was never seen again.
-Pakindor felt his absence, but the void left behind was the moment of Pakindor's rise as the new Master of the Shadow Sorcerers.
-Unbeknownst to him, Pakindor would become a great sorcerer and change the destiny of Ernt-nador when he unleashed the Kathand-Thândnath, the Great Black Dragons.
-It was during this period that he encountered Êurhudur, who would eventually become the greatest of all the Shadow Sorcerers.
+Pakindor missed his presence, but his absence left a void, marking Pakindor’s ascension as the new Master of the Shadow Sorcerers.
+Although he did not know it at the time, Pakindor would go on to become a great sorcerer and change the fate of Ernt-nador when he unleashed the Kathand-Thândnath, the Great Black Dragons.
+It was during this time that he met Êurhudur, who would later become the greatest of all Shadow Sorcerers.

 The Wizards' War